 As noted earlier, KBOR policy [Academic Affairs Chapter II, Section A.] stipulates that Board approval is required for the establishment of new degree programs.
 KBOR requires additional information that is not required for Faculty Senate approval.
 However, FS requires that the document prepared for KBOR accompany any new degree proposal prior to FSAAC having its vote.
 Furthermore, voting bodies may question items from the KBOR document.
 Any academic unit seeking to establish a new degree should contact the Office of the Provost to obtain documentation, forms, advice, and other helpful suggestions.
 The process is simpler if this contact happens early in the degree development process.

-When KBOR considers the establishment of a new degree program or major, information regarding its rationale, need, market, quality, and financial outlook become paramount.
+When KBOR considers the establishment of a new degree program or major, information regarding its rationale, need, market, quality, and financial outlook becomes paramount.
 The KBOR manual outlines the policies, procedures, and criteria the Board utilizes when reviewing requests for new academic degrees and majors.
 The proposers of such academic programs should follow the procedures and complete the required form for the establishment of a new degree program.
 Best practices for completing this form can be found on the Provost’s website.

 New Doctoral Programs